Javrgit/proteomics_tutorial/README.md

-The tuorial is for researchers whishing to know the following:
+The tutorial is for researchers wishing to know the following:

 - TBD

-# Protoemics tutorial
+# Protoplasmic tutorial

 - TBD